-Rachel L. Partain is Of Counsel to Caplin & Drysdale where her practice focuses on representing high-net-worth individuals (HNWIs), corporations, and TEFRA and other partnerships in complex federal and state tax controversy and litigation matters.
+Rachel L. Partain is a Member of Caplin & Drysdale, where her practice focuses on representing high-net-worth individuals (HNWIs), corporations, and TEFRA and other partnerships in complex federal and state tax controversy and litigation matters.

-In 2012, she was awarded the Nolan Fellowship by the American Bar Association's Section of Taxation.
+In 2012, Ms. Partain was awarded the Nolan Fellowship by the American Bar Association's Section of Taxation.
 The award honors a select group of outstanding young tax lawyers from across the nation who have shown significant contribution, service, and leadership.
-Ms. Partain is also distinguished with a Martindale-Hubbell® AV® Preeminent™ rating and was recognized by Super Lawyers as a "Rising Star" in 2013.
+Ms. Partain is also distinguished with a Martindale-Hubbell® AV® Preeminent™ rating and was recognized by Super Lawyers as a "Rising Star" in 2013-2014.